-By Marc Deiter on February 8, 2019 in insurance basics
+By Marc Deiter on July 26, 2021 in Insurance Basics

 Let’s start out with a hypothetical example.
 Let’s say you get pulled over.
 You were going 10 miles over because you were too busy belting out your favorite song while cruising on the highway.
-You didn’t realize you were going too fast at the time, but know you’re busted as soon as you hear those sirens behind you.
+You didn’t realize you were going too fast at the time, but the sirens behind you let you know you're busted.

 The cop asks for your proof of insurance, and you start digging through your glove box for your most recent car insurance card.
-You know you have your insurance id card, but forgot to clean out a few old ones.
-You’re sitting there trying to figure out which is the newest, and your heart is racing as the cop stands there at your window, just waiting for you.
+You know you have your insurance id card, but it's mixed in with all the old cards you forgot to throw out.
+You’re sitting there trying to figure out which is the newest, your heart is racing as the cop stands at your window waiting for you.

 If you have a digital insurance card, this process is not nearly as nerve-wracking.
 It’s as easy as pulling your ID card up on your phone and letting the officer review it.